 What was discussed at the Synod of Constantinople?

-According to historians, at the Synod of Constantinople, the condemnation of Origenism discredited and discussed the Platonic method of theological exegesis, and consequently, the schools of Alexandria and Antioch lost their old prestige.
+According to historians, at the Synod of Constantinople, the condemnation of Origenism discredited and discussed the Platonic method of theological explanation.
+Consequently, the schools of Alexandria and Antioch lost their old prestige.

-Therefore, the Second Council of Constantinople, (553) reaffirms some statements of the previous councils and condemns the new Arian, Nestorian.
-And also Monophysite theories condemn all previous theories concerning the pre-existence of the soul.
-Also condemns all previous theories concerning creation (to-wabohu), condemns all previous theories concerning angelic and demonic hierarchies.
+Therefore, the Second Council of Constantinople (553) reaffirms some statements of the previous councils and condemns the new Arian, Nestorian.
+And also, Monophysite theories criticize all previous hypotheses concerning the soul’s pre-existence.
+It also charges all previous ideas relating to creation (to-wabohu) and all previous theories concerning angelic and demonic hierarchies.

 What was the outcome of the Council of Constantinople?